 Each indenture, as supplemented by any supplemental indenture, will contain provisions describing how meetings of the holders of debt securities of a series may be convened.
 A meeting may be called at any time by the trustee, and also, upon request, by us or the holders of at least 10% in principal amount of the outstanding debt securities of a series.
 A notice of the meeting must always be given in the manner described under "-Notices" below.
-Generally speaking, except for any consent that must be given by all holders of a series as described under "-Modification of Indentures" above, any resolution presented at a meeting of the holders of a series of debt securities may be adopted by the affirmative vote of the holders of a majority in principal amount of the outstanding debt securities of that series, unless the indenture allows the action to be voted upon to be taken with the approval of the holders of a different specific percentage of principal amount of outstanding debt securities of a series.
+Generally speaking, except for any consent that must be given by all holders of a series as described under "-Modification of Indentures" above, any resolution presented at a meeting of the holders of a series of debt securities may be adopted by the affirmative vote of the holders of a majority in principal amount of the outstanding debt securities of a different specific percentage of principal amount of outstanding debt securities of a series.
 In that case, the holders of outstanding debt securities of at least the specified percentage must vote in favor of the action.
 Any resolution passed or decision taken at any meeting of holders of debt securities of any series in accordance with the applicable indenture will be binding on all holders of debt securities of that series, unless, as discussed under "-Modification of Indentures" above, the action is only effective against holders that have approved it.
 The quorum at any meeting called to adopt a resolution, and at any reconvened meeting, will be holders holding or representing a majority in principal amount of the outstanding debt securities of a series.